pbbqdd/tc358843-for-jetson-nano/README.md

 # tc358743-for-jetson-nano 2g
 tc358743 for jetson nano for some taobao board
 driver & device tree demo for jetson nano
 1080p60 was worked
 the “冬虫电子” board has been tested.
 ## restriction
-can't changge resolution by softwear,resolution determined by input hardwear.you should custom on the input device or use gst(ffmpeg) to encode to other resolution.
+can't changge resolution use v4l2ctr,resolution determined by input hardware.you should change on the input device or use gst(ffmpeg) to tranform to other resolution.
-the camera can't use,please reflash the orgin drive tree.
-i2s can't use,couse the hardwear module issue.
+the camera can't use,please reflash the orgine device tree. i2s can't use,couse the hardware module some issue.
 other [reference](https://gist.github.com/nyacg/becd94a029355825a05f633f38a25b46)
 [ref2](https://forums.developer.nvidia.com/t/no-captured-data-from-v4l2-driver-tc358743/122615/118)